Vincit/objection.js/newDoc/guide/models.md

         relation: Model.HasManyRelation,
         // The related model.
 This can be either a Model
         // subclass constructor or an absolute file path
         // to a module that exports one.
+We use a model
+        // subclass constructor `Animal` here.
         modelClass: Animal,
         join: {
           from: 'persons.id',